Sayt123/SurfZones/README.md

 If using PHPmyadmin or some means of dragging and dropping the two sql files then do that, otherwise add them to your database however you normally would add these.

 Files are now availabe 4 ways!
 - Safely mergeable files are finally here! **PLEASE** note the differences between versions below.
+This option will add credits JUST for maps you have in your existing ck_maptier.
 	- **Credits Merge (Option 1)** Is intended to support  [Kristián Partl's Web Stats](https://github.com/surftimer/SurfTimer-Web-Stats) which contain a stages and bonus table in ck_maptier.
 	- **Credits Merge (Option 2)** Is intended as an upgrade path from the base [SurfTimer release 1.1.1](https://github.com/surftimer/SurfTimer/releases/tag/1.1.1)
 - Individual files sorted Alphabetically to pick from.